julianliu17/2020-NBA-Playoff-Predictions/README.md

 __Lasso Regression__ - The Lasso Regression performed marginally better than the OLS model, RMSE = 4.34 compared to RMSE = 4.36

 __Neural Network__ - Systematically tested out different layers and nodes, found the best combination was 18/18/18/1 with a dropout layer (0.5) before the output layer.
 Implemented early stopping to prevent overfitting.
+The ANN model was the only model that predicted positive playoff wins for all teams that actually made the 2020 playoffs.
 ![dlcode](https://github.com/julianliu17/2020-NBA-Playoff-Predictions/blob/master/Pictures/dl_code.JPG "dl code")![dlloss](https://github.com/julianliu17/2020-NBA-Playoff-Predictions/blob/master/Pictures/dl_loss.JPG "dl loss")

 When a team wins the playoffs they have to have won 16 games, but none of our models predicted 16 games.
 So I decided to use the playoff wins predicted by the models to calculate the win probability predicted by the model by dividing playoff wins by 16 (there's most definitely a better way to do this, but this is what I chose to go with).
 There were also negative playoff wins predicted by the models so I just set them all to 0.

 Our final predictions for the 2020 NBA Playoffs by the ANN model is shown below:

 ![final predictions](https://github.com/julianliu17/2020-NBA-Playoff-Predictions/blob/master/Pictures/final_predictions.JPG "final predictions")

+All the models have predicted the same top 5 teams most likely to win the playoffs:
+1. Milwaukee Bucks
+2. Los Angeles Lakers
+3. Toronto Raptors
+4. Los Angeles Clippers
+5. Utah Jazz

 ## Model Performance
 For the classification problem, the neural network 17/8/1 model had a perfect 100% accuracy on test set (2019-20 season), closely followed by the random forest model with 97% accuracy.